sourcefrog/prost-twirp/README.md

 particular `examples/service-gen`, which is the simplest.

 * As a client and/or server code generator along with a supporting runtime library.
 This is the simplest approach and strongly recommended.
-* As a client and/or server code generator with supporting runtime needs embedded in the generated code
-* As a library of utilities to help with more manual Twirp client/server invocations
+* As a library of utilities to help with more manual Twirp client/server invocations.

 ### Generating Code